agvxov/cursed_c/README.md

 That's why it can handle both`printf("%d", 1)` and `printf("%d %d", 1, 2)`.

 ### const const const
-The specifier `const` turns out to be infinitly stackable.
+The specifier `const` turns out to be infinitely stackable.
 In fact, it can be applied to the wrong spot too.

 ```C